yjhuang1119/Risk-assessment-model/README.md

 # Risk Assessment Model

-Welcome to the Risk Assessment Model repository!
 This repository contains code for building and evaluating a risk assessment model using XGBoost.
 The model is designed to take input data, train an XGBoost model, and provide evaluation metrics such as performance index and feature importance.

 ## Input Data Format
 Users can input their datasets in CSV format.
 The dataset should contain predictor variables and a target variable, which should be binary (0 or 1) for binary classification tasks.